Quantum communication on the bosonic loss-dephasing channel: Anti-degradability

-We are interested in the anti-degradability of the loss-dephasing channel because it implies that the quantum capacity vanishes, entailing the impossibility of quantum communication.
+Interestingly, already the qubit restriction $\pazocal{N}^{(2)}_{\lambda,\gamma}$, which coincides with the composition between the amplitude damping channel and the qubit dephasing channel~\cite{Sumeet_book}, yields the necessary condition $\lambda\le\frac{1}{1+e^{-\gamma}}$ on the anti-degradability of $\pazocal{N}_{\lambda,\gamma}$, as shown in the forthcoming Theorem~\ref{thm_main_not_antideg}.
+Based on the analysis of the qudit restrictions, we conjecture that, if $\gamma$ is sufficiently large, the latter condition $\lambda\le \frac{1}{1+e^{-\gamma}}$ is not only necessary but also sufficient. \begin{theorem} If $\lambda> \frac{1}{1+e^{-\gamma}}$ then $\pazocal{N}_{\lambda,\gamma}$ is not anti-degradable. \end{theorem} \begin{proof} A qubit channel $\pazocal{N}$ is anti-degradable if and only if \bb \frac{1}{4}\Tr\!\left[\pazocal{N}\!\left(\mathbb{1}_2\right)^2\right]\ge \Tr\!\left[C(\pazocal{N})^2\right] -4\sqrt{\det[C(\pazocal{N})]}, \ee where $C(\pazocal{N})$ is the Choi state~\cite{paddock2017characterization,Chen_2014,Myhr2009}.
+By employing the condition in \eqref{condition_antideg_qubit} together with the expression of the Choi state of the qubit restriction $\pazocal{N}^{(2)}_{\lambda,\gamma}$ provided in \eqref{choistate_bidimensional} in the Appendix, one can show that $\pazocal{N}^{(2)}_{\lambda,\gamma}$ is anti-degradable if and only if $\lambda\le \frac{1}{1+e^{-\gamma}}$.
+Hence, we conclude that the bosonic loss-dephasing channel $\pazocal{N}_{\lambda,\gamma}$ is not anti-degradable if $\lambda> \frac{1}{1+e^{-\gamma}}$. \end{proof} We are interested in the anti-degradability of the loss-dephasing channel because it implies that the quantum capacity vanishes, entailing the impossibility of quantum communication.
 We now look at the complementary question: when is the quantum capacity $Q(\pazocal{N}_{\lambda,\gamma})$ strictly positive?
 A simple sufficient condition can be obtained by optimising the coherent information~\cite{Sumeet_book,MARK} of $\pazocal{N}_{\lambda,\gamma}$ over input states of the form $\rho_p\coloneqq p\ketbra{0}+(1-p)\ketbra{1}$.
 By doing so we identify a region of the $(\lambda,\gamma)$ parameter space where $Q(\pazocal{N}_{\lambda,\gamma}) > 0$ (see the crossed green region in Fig.~\ref{Fig_main}).
 In this region quantum communication and quantum error correction become feasible.